This article was updated in June, 2019.

 Children and teens engaged in exercise for longer than one hour, or who play in high temperatures and/or humidity may benefit from the use of sports drinks (a small 12-ounce bottle) to encourage good eating habits and prevent dehydration.

-Examples of intense physical activity are: football training during the summer, marathon training and races, back-to-back competitive soccer and tennis matches, swimming, rowing on open water, and long cycling races.
+Other good times for this are: football training during the summer, marathon training and races, back-to-back competitive soccer and tennis matches, swimming, rowing on open water, and long cycling races.

 Sports drinks are a source of calories and sugar